 The Meaning of Different Colors in Design

-Color associations can help web designers determine what shades they will use in their palates.
-Certain colors may create feelings that companies do not want associated with their brands, and overuse of brighter shades can ward off visitors.
+One of the most important aspects of web design in Los Angeles is the use of color.
+The color in question could be your brand color, could be related to the weather at the moment, or could be related to the products or offerings you are trying to make your customers buy.
+Whatever the reason, Color associations can help web designers determine what shades they will use in their palates.
+Certain colors may create feelings that companies do not want to be associated with their brands, and the overuse of brighter shades can ward off visitors.
 Conversely, choosing the right colors could boost engagement and make for a memorable look.

 The color red evokes feelings of excitement and alertness.
 It activates energy to encourage participation and draw attention.
 It can be associated with danger, such as a red stop light, emergency exit, or warning sign.
 Red is also used to promote fiery passion and feelings of lust or desire.
 Using red can make a bold statement, but overuse can look tacky.

 A slight step away from the intensity of red, orange grabs attention and promotes vibrancy with an added touch of warmth.
-Tasteful use of orange accents fosters friendliness and cheer.
+The tasteful use of orange accents fosters friendliness and cheer.
 Many tech companies use orange, as do companies with products geared toward children.

 For a soothing, calming effect, blue is the way to go.
 Blue also encourages trustworthiness, security, and dependability, which is why pharmaceutical companies, insurance agencies, and banks tend to incorporate blue in their logos.
 You should not use blue to promote food, however.
 It is suggested that, evolutionarily, the human brain associates blue with poison and therefore suppresses appetites.